Learn - Troubleshooting

 | Theme did not apply | Picked on a different budget | Open the right budget, Edit Budget, Theme row |

-| AI Theme Generation gated | Premium has ended | Switch to Bring Your Own AI in the New Theme dialog |
+| AI Theme Generation blocked | Premium has ended | Build the theme in the Manual segment, or renew Premium |

 | Theme cannot be deleted | Theme is in use, published, or revoked | Theme In Use dialog offers Download Backup First or Delete Anyway |

-| Discover empty | Items need at least one community like to appear | Try a wider period, or wait for likes |
+| Discover empty | Items need at least one community like to appear | Like-worthy work surfaces on its own; periods only re-rank |

-| Sharing invite not accepted | Recipient has not signed up yet | They sign up with the invited email, or you cancel and re-invite |
+| Sharing invite not accepted | Recipient has not signed up yet | They sign up with the invited email, then invite that address again |

-| Rate limit on invites | 10 per budget per hour, cancelled invites count | Wait the hour out |
+| Rate limit on invites | 10 per budget per hour; canceled invites do not count | Wait the hour out |

 | Promote to Owner rejected | Target is not on Premium | Ask them to upgrade, then promote again |

-| Transfer item gone after account delete | Both sides of a Transfer are required | Recreate the Transfer item against a different account |
+| Transfer flow gone after account delete | Both sides of a Transfer are required | Recreate the Transfer flow against a different account |

-| Schedule timing change wiped overrides | Frequency, dates, or start/end edits clear per-event overrides | Re-apply the overrides, or step back via the warning |
+| Schedule timing change wiped overrides | Frequency, dates, weekday, or start-date edits clear per-event overrides | Re-apply the overrides, or step back via the warning |

-Monthly budget creation limit reached | 3 per month free, 10 per month Premium, on net creates | Wait for the next calendar month, or upgrade |
+Monthly budget creation limit reached | 3 per month free, 10 per month Premium, on net creates | Delete any budget this month, wait for next month, or upgrade |

 | Restore Backup rejected file | The dialog only accepts .json files this app produced | For a CSV, use Create Budget, AI Generated instead |